Jose Trevino Player Props: Yankees vs. Angels

 Jose Trevino At The Plate

-- Trevino is hitting .214 with four doubles, four home runs and eight walks.
+- Trevino is batting .210 with four doubles, four home runs and eight walks.

-- In 54.9% of his 51 games this season, Trevino has picked up at least one hit.
-He's also had three multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.